top of page

 8. It is important that participants have a positive experience in the Boys’ Shed.
 Completing projects that have required time and effort have proven to be very beneficial to the self-esteem of our participants.

-9. The ‘FISH Philosophy’ is also used as the basis for social interaction and behaviour in the Boys’ Shed.
+9. The ‘FISH Philosophy’ is also used as the basis for social interaction and behaviour in The Shed Project.

-10. A major focus in the Boys’ Shed is to use recyclable materials.
-All the timber used is recycled pallet timber, and where possible other salvaged materials.
+10. A major focus in The Shed Project is to use recyclable materials.
+All the timber used is recycled pallet timber, and were possible other salvaged materials.
 Hardware and tools have been purchased new.
 Rev James also allows use of some of his tools.

 11. That it is fun.

-There is no curriculum at Boys’ Shed.
+There is no curriculum at The Shed Project.
 It was important for the team to establish a space that wasn’t determined by deadlines and strict conformity to how projects were embraced/embarked.
 The onus is on the participants to stay focussed and motivated in their projects (with encouragement).

 Each session begins with a “Toolbox meeting” where food is shared and an overview of the afternoon is discussed.
 Personal projects require participants to: identify, design and draw project; Choose appropriate timber; Understanding project ‘phases’ / steps in construction; and Develop skills in woodworking techniques.